ajmandourah/tinshop-ng/README.md

 - [X] Display a webpage for forbidden devices
 - [X] Auto-refresh configuration on file change
 - [X] Add the possibility to whitelist or blacklist a switch
+- [X] Add the possibility to ban theme

 # Dev or build from source